GENERAL TERMS AND CONDITIONS OF

 (3) If you violate these terms and conditions and we do not take action against this, we are still entitled to make use of our rights on any other occasion in which you violate these terms of sale.

-(4) We reserve the right to make changes to our website, rules and conditions, including these terms and conditions, at any time.
-The terms of sale, contractual conditions and general terms and conditions that are in force at the time of your order apply to your order, unless a change to these conditions is required by law or by official order (in this case they also apply to orders that You have previously done).
-If a regulation in these sales conditions is ineffective, void or unenforceable for any reason, this regulation is considered separable and does not affect the validity and enforceability of the remaining regulations.
+(4) We reserve the right to make changes to our websites, rules, and terms and conditions, including these General Terms and Conditions, at any time.
+Your order will be subject to the terms of sale, contract terms, and General Terms and Conditions in effect at the time of your order, unless a change to these terms is required by law or government order (in which case they will also apply to orders you have previously placed).
+If any provision of these Terms of Sale is invalid, void, or unenforceable for any reason, that provision will be deemed severable and will not affect the validity and enforceability of the remaining provisions.

 (5) The ineffectiveness of a provision does not affect the effectiveness of the other provisions of the contract.
 Should this occur, the meaning and purpose of the provision should be replaced by another legally permissible provision that corresponds to the meaning and purpose of the ineffective provision.